izzybaer/apr_21_lab/APP_JS.md

 Bob has severe dental pain.
 Bob is happy its Friday, because Bob needs some ibuprofen and netflix.
 Maybe some wine.

  Maybe some pizza.
 Things might get wild. who knows?

+WAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHHAA  YAY!!!!!!!!!!!!!!!!!!!!